sekka1/k8sbot-docs/docs/getting-started.md

 Please send us any feedback that you have via telling k8sbot:
 ```@k8sbot feedback <your feedback here>```

-Please don't forget to include your contact information and contextual information about your feedback (we do not keep any information from the bot).
+Don't forget to include your contact information and contextual information about your feedback (we do not keep any information from the bot).